roman-milk/roman-milk.github.io/the-hard-bodys-continuing-education.md

+ 05Page 6

+===

- 05Page 6 ****** The Hard Body's Continuing Education Ch.
-05 ****** bydlsloan© "Gonna have to suck harder than that, babe," Sam said.
+"Gonna have to suck harder than that, babe," Sam said.
 "I figured you to be the kind of girl who could suck the proverbial chrome off a trailer hitch or a golf ball through a hose.
 You better be if you're going to win that reward."

  Cori chastised herself for not doing better and hollowed her cheeks around Miles' cock, sucking loudly like a child who has reached the bottom of a glass of milk.
 She traced her tongue around the head of his cock, finding large deposits of chocolate caked there and along the thick veins of his shaft.